Ernie LaPointe

 of his ancestors, to his quest to become the authoritative voice for his great-grandfather, as is shown in the documentary Sitting Bull's Voice.

 Early life and education

 LaPointe was born on the Pine Ridge Indian Reservation in South Dakota.
 He is the son of Claude LaPointe and Angeline Spotted Horse LaPointe.
 LaPointe grew up in Rapid City, SD, where he attended public school.
-His mother was a housewife and his father worked in a lumber yard in Rapid City.
+His mother was a housewife (and appeared on "I've Got A Secret", October 1958) and his father worked in a lumber yard in Rapid City.
 At the age of ten Ernie lost his mother to cancer and at seventeen his father died of a heart attack.

 Military service

 At eighteen, LaPointe joined the Army and was stationed in Korea, Turkey, Germany, and various locations around the United States.
 He did one tour in Vietnam in 1970-1971 and received an honorable discharge in 1972.

 Writing

 While growing up, LaPointe's mother told him not to tell others about his relationship to Sitting Bull.
 Before his mother's death Lapointe was told that a day might come when it will be important for him to set the record straight about his great-grandfather, Sitting Bull.
-In 1992, Ernie spoke publicly about Sitting Bull's direct blood descendants by speaking at the induction of Sitting Bull into the Hall of Fame of American Indian Chiefs at Anadarko, Oklahoma.
+In 1992, LaPointe talked publicly about Sitting Bull's direct blood descendants by speaking at the induction of Sitting Bull into the Hall of Fame of American Indian Chiefs at Anadarko, Oklahoma.
 LaPointe then began writing a book Sitting Bull: His Life and Legacy and speaking to audiences throughout the country and abroad about his great-grandfather.